gustofied/P2Engine/README.md

 Why canton? needs to be better, but just say some clean stuf 1 , 2 sentences.
 Canton Network, The network of networks as they say, currently in our framework here it serves as a great enable to test out working with a ledger for some basic stuff.
 It gives us and it has the functions which something like P2Engine in the future will happen to like to explore such as, more on this and why -> artilce [this is oki to say but maybe as like a middle or last pargrpah or in start but yeh]

+Ledger: “Optional, permissioned ledger integration (Canton/Daml) for accountability and incentive experiments.”

+ledger operations -> on-ledger actions

+on the Canton ledger.
 <br>

 ---